dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-alter-the-typography-of-text.md

 ---
 title: How-to Alter the Typography of Text
 description: To alter the telegraphy of text, set the telegraphy attribute.
 You can set the typographic property of text programmatically.
-You can see how altered and default telegraphy properties of text render on screen each with an example.

 ms.date: "03/30/2017"
 dev_langs: